WATERSHED WITNESS TOURS

 ~ Party at Pardee Reservoir ~

-AS EVENING APPROACHES, we'll drive another 45 mins up into the Sierras, gaining 5000 ft and arriving before dusk, setting up our CAR-CAMP in the Eldorado National Forest, alongside the thunderous (but quiet where we're camping) Mokelumne River headwaters.
+AS EVENING APPROACHES, we'll drive another 45 mins up into the Sierras, gaining 5000 ft and arriving before dusk, setting up our CAR-CAMP at Lower Bear River Reservoir, alongside the epic, astounding, thunderous (but quiet where we're camping) Mokelumne River headwaters.
 Dinner, Breakfast, and snacks, activities, and a peaceful place to rest will be provided.

 IN THE MORNING we'll travel even deeper into the mountains, tracing our sustenance to the very SOURCE, those sacred springs that spread so far, supporting all the life where we live.